derek1906/FlappyAI/README.md

 Resulting in a total of 43456 states.

-The 2D is discretized into 10x10 tiles, therefore the framerate of the AI must be reduced by a factor of 10 (i.e. game is running in 60fps and the agent will be running in 6fps.)
+The 2D space is discretized into 10x10 tiles, therefore the framerate of the AI must be reduced by a factor of 10 (i.e. game is running in 60fps and the agent will be running in 6fps.)

 ### Q-Learning Background
 Q-Learning is a simple reinforcement learning algorithm that has three parameters: